Ovenoboyo/kai-take-home/README.md

 The service creates a sqlite3 database in the same directory as the executable which is responsible for storing the parsed data.

+The service implements 2 POST APIs
+- `/scan` - Responsible for scanning the provided files in the repo, parsing and storing them in the DB.
+Scan runs asynchronous.
+The API will succeed before the scan is complete.
+Subsequent calls to `/scan` when a scan is already running will fetch an error
+- `/query` - Fetches data based on filters.
+If no filters are passed, all data is returned.

 To fetch the data from Github, the service makes a simple GET request to `raw.githubusercontent.com`.
 If the request fails, the services tries again 2 more times without any interval between retries.

 The service is built using the following libraries in GO: